-Bichons can be exposed to salmonella bacteria in a number of ways:
+Bichons get sick from salmonella bacteria in a number of ways:

-- Dog food salmonella – Some of the recent dog food recalls have been because of salmonella in dog food or treats.
+Often we see dog food recalls because of salmonella in dog food or treats.
 Stay alert and watch the news for dog food recalls.

-- Bird feces or dead birds – If you have bird feeders, place them so that your Bichon does not have access to them, as birds can be carriers and can spread salmonella to dogs.
+If you have bird feeders, place them so that your Bichon does not have access to them.
+Birds are sometimes salmonella carriers and can spread salmonella to dogs.

-- Raw chicken or eggs –Eggs contaminated with salmonella are one of the most common causes of salmonella poisoning in dogs.
+Eggs contaminated with salmonella are the most common cause of salmonella poisoning in dogs.
 However, raw chicken can also contain salmonella bacteria.
-Cooking eggs and chicken before feeding them to your dog, will reduce the risk of salmonella poisoning.
+Cook eggs and chicken before feeding them to your dog.
+This reduces the risk of salmonella poisoning.

 Salmonella Symptoms in Dogs